andresmontoyab/OCPDocumentation/README.md

         }
         }

 As we can see because this is a static nested class we dont need to use the enclosing class to create a instnace of the inner class.

+# Design Pattern and Principles

+## Designing-an-Interface